ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/basics.dotnet.markdown

 ### Example II - Filtering

-To filter results, use the suitable LINQ method e.g. `Where`:
+To filter the results, use the suitable LINQ method e.g. `Where`:

 {CODE-TABS}
 {CODE-TAB:csharp:Sync basics_0_1@Indexes\Querying\Basics.cs /}